-i) While determining suspicious transactions, banks should be guided by definition of suspicious transaction contained in PMLA Rules as amended from time to time.

-ii) It is likely that in some cases transactions are abandoned / aborted by customers on being asked to give some details or to provide documents.
-It is clarified that banks should report all such attempted transactions in STRs, even if not completed by customers, irrespective of the amount of the transaction.

-iii) Banks should make STRs if they have reasonable ground to believe that the transaction involve proceeds of crime generally irrespective of the amount of transaction and/or the threshold limit envisaged for predicate offences in part B of Schedule of PMLA, 2002.

-iv) The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
+- 2.16.2 (i) While determining suspicious transactions, banks should be guided by definition of suspicious transaction contained in PMLA Rules as amended from time to time. - ii) It is likely that in some cases transactions are abandoned / aborted by customers on being asked to give some details or to provide documents.
+It is clarified that banks should report all such attempted transactions in STRs, even if not completed by customers, irrespective of the amount of the transaction. - iii) Banks should make STRs if they have reasonable ground to believe that the transaction involve proceeds of crime generally irrespective of the amount of transaction and/or the threshold limit envisaged for predicate offences in part B of Schedule of PMLA, 2002. - iv) As per extant instructions a bank should not open an account (or should consider closing an existing account) when it is unable to apply appropriate CDD measures.
+It is clarified that in the circumstances when a bank believes that it would no longer be satisfied that it knows the true identity of the account holder, the bank should also file an STR with FIU-IND. - v)The Suspicious Transaction Report (STR) should be furnished within 7 days of arriving at a conclusion that any transaction, whether cash or non-cash, or a series of transactions integrally connected are of suspicious nature.
 The Principal Officer should record his reasons for treating any transaction or a series of transactions as suspicious.
 It should be ensured that there is no undue delay in arriving at such a conclusion once a suspicious transaction report is received from a branch or any other office.
-Such report should be made available to the competent authorities on request.

-v) In the context of creating KYC/AML awareness among the staff and for generating alerts for suspicious transactions, banks may consider the indicative list of suspicious activities contained in Annex-E of the 'IBA's Guidance Note for Banks, 2005'.

-vi) Banks should not put any restrictions on operations in the accounts where an STR has been made.
+Such report should be made available to the competent authorities on request. - vi) In the context of creating KYC/AML awareness among the staff and for generating alerts for suspicious transactions, banks may consider the indicative list of suspicious activities contained in Annex-E of the 'IBA's Guidance Note for Banks, 2005'. - vii) Banks should not put any restrictions on operations in the accounts where an STR has been made.
 Moreover, it should be ensured that there is no tipping off to the customer at any level.

-2.17 Customer Education/Employee's Training/Employee's Hiring a) Customer Education
+2.17 Customer Education/Employee's Training/Employee's Hiring (a) Customer Education